Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 If you believe in the modern scientific view, then you will definitely argue that intuition is somehow related to thinking only.

 However, ancient scriptures from the east tell us that the mind and consciousness are not part of the physical body.
 In that case, intuition cannot be generated by reasoning or reflecting upon past experiences and emotions.

 And I may be wrong here, but I personally feel that intuition originates from the spiritual layer of the subconscious mind and is felt in the conscious mind.

 If you are thinking, rationalizing, and reasoning about a particular situation, it is not intuition.

 No matter what you believe, it is evident that meditation creates the necessary space in the conscious mind to think independently of what you have experienced in the past.

-My intuition has guided me on a countless number of occasions.
-Over the years, I have build great trust in my intuition and most of time it proves to be right.
+My intuition has guided me on countless occasions.
+Over the years, I have built great trust in my intuition, and most of the time, it proves to be right.

 Need Your Support

 Your contributions go a long way in maintaining MindfulnessQuest and creating helpful content.
 I want to keep the website ads-free to give you a better reading experience.